Imported Transactions: The Needs Review Workflow

 To merge duplicate transactions:

-4. BeeKeeper combines them into one imported transaction, keeping the best available data from each.
+4. Click Confirm Merge.
+BeeKeeper combines the two into one transaction, keeping the best available data from each.

 Auto-Matching